davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

     ![after-aws-apprunner-service.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659215768035/zGPCn2MMm.png align="left")

-    B. Click on the App Runner service to view its detail, and record the endpoint URL.
-Browse to the endpoint URL.
+    B. Click on the App Runner service to view its detail, including the VPC connector details on the Configuration tab.
+Record the endpoint URL.
+Now, browse to the endpoint URL.
 A web page comes up, but no data is listed, because we haven't yet populated the DynamoDB table.

     ![test-browser-empty.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659215953955/5ioDHw7j-.png align="left")

     C. Navigate to **DynamoDB** and select **Tables**.
-You now see a table named **OnThisDate**.
+You see a table named **OnThisDate**.

     ![after-aws-dynamodb-table.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659216029936/7eUaPQBWo.png align="left")

     D. Navigate to **VPC**, then select **Endpoints** from the left pane.
-You see an VPC endpoint listed for the DynamoDB service of Endpoint type **Gateway**.
+You see a VPC endpoint listed for the DynamoDB service of Endpoint type **Gateway**.

     ![after-aws-vpc-endpoint-dynamodb.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659216112061/w6-99Dujr.png align="left")